22 Practical Retaining Wall Ideas for Extra Curb Appeal

 Stone veneer, also known as faux stone, is a man-made material replicating the look of natural stone.
 Stone veneer offers a realistic aesthetic and various textures, patterns, and colors from which to choose.

-While some people may prefer the authenticity of natural stone, stone veneer can still make an attractive material for your retaining wall.
+While some people may prefer the authenticity of natural stone, stone veneers can still make an attractive material for your garden retaining walls.

 13. Corten Steel Retaining Wall